-You will then choose to use a culture to ferment or to ferment without one.
-You can certainly make them without a culture but the good bacteria will stay at a higher level longer if you add a culture.
+You will then choose to use a starter culture to ferment or you may choose to ferment without one.
+You can certainly make them without a culture, but the good bacteria will stay at a higher level longer if you add a culture.
 This will also increase your own body’s ability to use and grow these good bacteria inside of you.
 The one that I believe does this the best is Cutting Edge Cultures.

-Using No Culture
+1: Using A Starter Culture

-Using Kefir whey
+3: Using Kefir Whey

 If you make a lot of kefir cheese and have extra whey then you can use it to make cultured veggies.
 You need to make sure the kefir whey is freshly strained (within a day of straining) before using it.
 Otherwise, the culture won’t have the proper bacteria strains to culture your veggies properly.
 One of the reasons I don’t use kefir whey is because there are a lot of different bacteria in kefir that aren’t specific to cultured veggies.
 Lactobacillus plantarum (L. plantarum) is the one that you’re looking to get the most of in cultured veggies.
 The diverse bacteria and yeasts in kefir whey compete for dominance as to which one will rule.
 This makes L. plantarum diminish.
 Sometimes this can change the taste of the veggies over time but not always.
 It just depends on what’s going on with the bacteria in your batch.
 Each batch has a mind of its own!
 Kefir whey still makes good cultured veggies, I’ve just gotten more picky over time and want to get the most L. plantarum I can.
 It’s got superpowers!

 Gather Your Ingredients